m3verma/m3verma.github.io/Machine_Learning/Coursera_AndrewNG_Course/Logistic_Regression.md

 ### Part 1

-So here we are assuming that we are trying to predict class is Green and rest all are converted into a random different class (like here as cricle).
+So here we are assuming that we are trying to predict class is Green and rest all are converted into a random different class (like here as circle).
 So now we create a hypothesis function h<sup>1</sup>(x) for this case which will predict if it is a Green or not.

 ### Part 2

-So here we are assuming that we are trying to predict class is Blue and rest all are converted into a random different class (like here as cricle).
+So here we are assuming that we are trying to predict class is Blue and rest all are converted into a random different class (like here as circle).
 So now we create a hypothesis function h<sup>2</sup>(x) for this case which will predict if it is a Blue or not.

 ### Part 3

-So here we are assuming that we are trying to predict class is Red and rest all are converted into a random different class (like here as cricle).
+So here we are assuming that we are trying to predict class is Red and rest all are converted into a random different class (like here as circle).
 So now we create a hypothesis function h<sup>3</sup>(x) for this case which will predict if it is a Red or not.

 After calculating all these h(x) values we will select the class for which h(x) will be maximum.